gwalkey/SQL-Agent-Repo/README.md

 The default functionality for the SQL Agent is to only Send an Email upon the firing of an Agent Alert

-This code will allow you to setup a Centralized Logging Database and associated SSRS Reports for SQL Agent Alerts
+This code will allow you to capture all those Alerts from all your SQL Servers into a Central Reporting Database

 Some popular and recommended Alerts are: